Vi-deve31/GeekText/README.md

 # Project Structure
 The project is structured as follows:
-Markup : - src/main/java/com/example/GeekText
+* src/main/java/com/example/GeekText

 # Prerequisites
 Before you begin, ensure these requirements are satisfied:
-Markup : - Java Development Kit (JDK) 11 or later Markup : - Maven (for building and managing dependencies) Markup : - MongoDB cluster created and connected in applications.properties
+* Java Development Kit (JDK) 11 or later
+* Maven (for building and managing dependencies)
+* MongoDB cluster created and connected in applications.properties